From the author:

 - Avoid clumping risk: Please ensure that the sale does not result in a lump risk.

 - Only sell in case of need: A stock sale only takes place if you absolutely need money.
 Otherwise, keep your shares faithful and look forward to the dividends.

-- Equities are also ideally suited for retirement provision: Forget the silly rule "Hundred minus age equals the proportion of shares in the custody account".
-A retiree will not sell his shares in one fell swoop.
+- Equities are also ideally suited for retirement provision: Forget the silly rule “hundred minus age is the proportion of shares in the portfolio”.
+A pensioner will not sell his shares at one go.